 A BIT ABOUT US

-NexGen is a Wireless Internet Service Provider (WISP) serving areas around Mont Belvieu, including Beach City, Cove, Old River, Dayton, Anahuac, Wallisville, Hankammer, Monroe City, Oaks Island, Smiths Point, and east Baytown,.
+NexGen is a Wireless Internet Service Provider (WISP) serving areas around Mont Belvieu, including Beach City, Cove, Old River, Dayton, Anahuac, Wallisville, Hankammer, Monroe City, Oaks Island, Smiths Point, Winnie, Highlands.
 We provide high-speed internet access to businesses and residents not served or under-served by internet services such as cable, DSL or fiber.
 Our primary tower is located directly in the heart of Mont Belvieu, behind the Barbers Hill High School.
 Being local to this area we know the areas that are not served by internet service providers or have internet that is minimum at best; therefore, we have built four more towers strategically located across the whole area that allows us to reach north to Dayton, south to Beach City, east to Wallisville, and west to Baytown.
 Our residential service plans start out as low as 5mb/s and up to 150mb/s.
 Our specialty is delivering high speed bandwidth to remote locations that only satellite providers could reach before.

 INTERNET SOLUTIONS MADE SIMPLE